event4u-app/data-helpers/starlight/src/content/docs/main-classes/data-accessor.md

 description: Read values from nested data structures using dot-notation paths with wildcard support
 ---

-DataAccessor provides a uniform way to read values from nested data structures including arrays, objects, Laravel Collections, and Eloquent Models.
-It supports dot-notation paths, numeric indices, and powerful wildcard operations.
+DataAccessor provides a uniform way to read values from nested data structures including arrays, objects, Laravel Collections and Eloquent Models.
+It supports dot-notation paths, numeric indices and powerful wildcard operations.

 ## Quick Example